Alice in Chains: 2008–2011: Black Gives Way to Blue and death of Mike Starr

 In September 2008, it was announced that Alice in Chains would headline Australia's Soundwave Festival in 2009, alongside Nine Inch Nails and Lamb of God.
 In February 2009, it was also announced that Alice in Chains would play at the third annual Rock on the Range festival.
 On August 1, 2009, Alice in Chains performed, along with Mastodon, Avenged Sevenfold, and Glyder, at Marlay Park, Dublin as direct support to Metallica.
 The band made an appearance on Later... with Jools Holland on November 10, 2009, performing "Lesson Learned", "Black Gives Way to Blue", and "Check My Brain" as the final performance of the episode.

 To coincide with the band's European tour, Alice in Chains released its next single, "Your Decision", on November 16, 2009, in the UK and on December 1 in the US.
 The last single from the album was "Lesson Learned", and it was released to rock radio on June 22, 2010.

 Black Gives Way to Blue debuted at No. 5 on the Billboard 200.
 On May 18, 2010, the album was certified gold by the RIAA for selling over 500,000 copies in the U.S. The singles "Check My Brain" and "Your Decision" reached No. 1 on Billboard's Mainstream Rock Tracks, while "Lesson Learned" reached No. 4.
-"Check My Brain" was also the band's first #1 song on the Alternative Songs chart, and on the Hot Rock Songs chart, it also reached No. 92 on Billboard's Hot 100, becoming the band's first single to appear on the chart.
+"Check My Brain" was also the band's first No. 1 song on the Alternative Songs chart, and on the Hot Rock Songs chart, it also reached No. 92 on Billboard's Hot 100, becoming the band's first single to appear on the chart.

 Along with Mastodon and Deftones, Alice in Chains toured the United States and Canada in late 2010 on the Blackdiamondskye tour, an amalgam of the three bands' latest album titles (Black Gives Way to Blue, Diamond Eyes, and Crack the Skye).

 On March 8, 2011, former Alice in Chains bassist Mike Starr was found dead at his home in Salt Lake City.
 Police told Reuters they were called to Starr's home at 1:42 pm and found his body; Starr was 44.
 Reports later surfaced that Starr's roommate had seen him mixing methadone and anxiety medication hours before he was found dead.
 Later reports indicated Starr's death may have been linked to two different types of antidepressants prescribed to him by his doctor.
 A public memorial was held for Starr at the Seattle Center's International Fountain on March 20, 2011.
 A private memorial was also held, which Jerry Cantrell and Sean Kinney attended according to Mike Inez.